 Design Concept

-Installed on the Love River's surface, the humpback whale sculpture appears poised to leap out of the water, interacting richly with riverside buildings, lighting, and pedestrians.
-At night, with lighting effects reflecting on the water, it became a visual highlight of the Kaohsiung Lantern Festival and the city's nighttime scenery.
+The sculpture is positioned on the Love River’s surface, depicting a humpback whale about to breach the water.
+It creates a dynamic interaction with the surrounding riverside architecture and pedestrian traffic.
+At night, integrated lighting effects reflect on the water, making it a visual highlight of the Kaohsiung Lantern Festival and the city’s nighttime scenery.